Tuna End Purchaser Settlement

 If you did not submit a valid Claim Form by the initial claims date of August 22, 2022, you will not receive a payment, but you will be bound by the Court’s judgment in this case.

-• Payments will be made to COSI Settlement Class Members who submit a valid and timely Claim Form after the Court grants “final approval” to the COSI Settlement and after all remaining claims against the non-settling Defendants are resolved by judgment, settlement, or trial and all appeals are resolved.
+• Payments will be made to COSI Settlement Class Members who submitted a valid and timely Claim Form after the Court grants “final approval” to the COSI Settlement and after all remaining claims against the non-settling Defendants are resolved by judgment, settlement, or trial and all appeals are resolved.
 If the Court approves the COSI Settlement, there will be continuing litigation and there may be a trial and appeals.
 It’s always uncertain whether these remaining claims and any appeals can be resolved and resolving them can take time.
 Please be patient.

-• If you exclude yourself from the COSI Settlement Class, you will no longer be bound by any trial, settlement, or judgment against COSI in this case.
+• If you excluded yourself from the COSI Settlement Class, you will no longer be bound by any trial, settlement, or judgment against COSI in this case.
 You will not be able to receive a payment from the COSI Settlement.
 You will keep the right to sue or continue to sue COSI on your own for the legal claims in this case.

 • The deadline to exclude yourself passed on May 13, 2022.